 FedEx’s slogan flexes how much you can rely on them to deliver your package at the right time.
 It’s also supposed to relieve customers’ anxieties about sending packages where they need to go.

-This emblematic tagline was created in 2000, and it’s great because it gets you to think about what you pay for and how you do it.
+This emblematic tagline was created in 2000, and it’s great be cause it gets you to think about what you pay for and how you do it.
 If you choose cash, you can run out of it, but with a credit card from Capital One, this never happens.

 A great example of how to play on people’s emotions is AirBnB’s slogan.
 It implies that wherever you travel, you will feel at home because you rent a place from locals rather than stay at an impersonal hotel.